|

 and interpretations for survival seldom succeed.
 They are buried with old toys

 and outgrown clothes and we forget that we once chose this rusty armor.
+Seeking to be protective, I was forced into strained situations and

 artificial relations.
 It certainly didn't work well in my clinical training.